Simplemux/simplemux/documentation/fast_flavor.md

 # Simplemux fast flavor

-In *fast flavor*, all the separators have the same structure:
+In _Fast_ flavor, all the separators have the same structure:

-- **Length** (LEN, 16 bits).
+- _Length_ (`LEN`, 16 bits).
 This is the length of the multiplexed packet (in bytes).

-- **Protocol** (8 bits).
-It is the Protocol field of the multiplexed packet, according to [IANA "Assigned Internet Protocol Numbers"](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).
+- _Protocol_ (8 bits) field of the multiplexed packet, according to [IANA "Assigned Internet Protocol Numbers"](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).

-This is the structure of the Simplemux separator in *fast flavor* (fixed size of 3 bytes):
+This is the structure of the Simplemux separator in _Fast_ flavor (fixed size of 3 bytes):
 ```
 +-----------------+--------+
 |      Length     |Protocol|